Resident and Staff Status (updated 1/15/22)

-- There are currently 14 confirmed, COVID-19 positive residents in our COVID-19 isolation unit.
+- COVID-19 positive residents in the COVID-19 isolation unit: 2

-- There are currently two team members who are unavailable to work because of a COVID-19 positive test.
+- Team members currently unavailable to work because of a COVID-19 positive test: 17

-How is La Mesa Healthcare Center protecting patients and staff from COVID-19 and other infectious disease?
+How is La Mesa Healthcare Center protecting patients and staff from COVID-19 and other infectious diseases?

 The team at La Mesa Healthcare is highly trained and experienced in caring for high-acuity patients and infectious diseases similar to COVID-19.
 We are currently coordinating closely with county, state, and federal agencies while implementing new infection control protocols.